-Masters courses (MA, MSc etc.) are usually one year full time courses or two years part time.
-They may be clearly connected to your Bachelor's degree, for instance allowing you to specialise in a certain area, or a preparation for a specific career e.g. Human Resource Management or IT.
+Master's courses (MA, MSc, etc.) are usually one year full-time courses or two years part-time.
+They may be a continuation of your bachelor's degree, for instance allowing you to specialise in a certain area, or a preparation for a specific career e.g. Human Resource Management or IT.

 A PhD is the highest level qualification gained through research.
 It takes at least three years to complete full-time and can be done over a longer period part-time.
 You will undertake original research and will work largely independently, under the guidance of a supervisor.